saiveeon/Pulsar-EVLP/README.md

+# Eevee's Legacy Pack
+Uses a modified version of Pulsar.
+I released the source code because I figured someone might find something useful in here.
+Feel free to take what you would like.
+If I have redistributed your code against your wishes, please reach out to me.
+(If this refers to code already in Pulsar v2.0.1, sorry, the MIT license ensures I can use it.
+Don't try anything.)

 # Pulsar

 Pulsar is a Mario Kart Wii Kamek-Based engine to create CT distributions.
 It comes with its own [software](../main/PulsarPackCreator/Executable) to aid in building custom distributions, and multiple quality of life features: